taharachedi/Math-Game/README.md

 ## 🏁 Ready to Play?

-Clone this repository, compile the code, and start challenging the computer! 🚀
+Clone this repository, compile the code, and start challenging the computer!🚀